 A reliable FM Transmitter and car phone charger all in one

-Anker makes some great phone accessories, and this Bluetooth FM transmitter is a great choice for a couple of reasons.
-To start, it's compact with a simple LCD display for tuning to an open FM frequency.
-It also features dual rapid charging USB ports that make use of Anker's charging accessory chops and is a great pick — unless you drive one of the incompatible cars listed on its Amazon description.
+Anker makes some great phone accessories, and this Bluetooth FM transmitter is an excellent choice for a couple of reasons.
+To start, it's compact, with a simple LCD for tuning to an open FM frequency.
+It also features dual rapid-charging USB ports — one USB-A and one USB-C — that make use of Anker's charging accessory chops and is a great pick — unless you drive one of the incompatible cars listed on its Amazon description.

 Best universal dash mount